dreamit-de/prom-nginx-exporter/README.md

 $ make all
 ```

-It will get all necessary dependencies, run unit tests and build application for linux with amd64 architecture.
+It will get all necessary dependencies, run unit tests and build the application for linux with amd64 architecture.

 ### Flags